SchwarzIT/onyx/apps/docs/src/principles/technical-guidelines.md

    - We use third-party dependencies sparingly.
 The need for each dependency must be well justified and documented in this wiki.
 2. 📜 We rely on browser / native features as much as possible.
 3. 📜 Frequently used code is extracted into utils / composables.
-4. 🔮 We provide custom eslint rules for principles and best practices where needed.
+4. 📜 We provide custom eslint rules for principles and best practices where needed.

-## Release process

-1. 🔮 All packages use one of two release channels:
-   - `beta`: automatically released on each merge to the `main` branch
-   - `default` / `prod`: released after the [current sprint](https://github.com/orgs/SchwarzIT/projects/5/views/1) has ended.
-Requires manual approval.

 ## Pull Requests